laurengundrum/Slideshow/README.txt

 5. The "New Show" link resets everything so you can create a new show.

 Next steps:
+- move script stuff from html to js files
 - Enable Facebook log-in
 - Enable saving shows and create a "My Shows" link that takes you to a list where you can view or edit
 - Enable drag and drop, sorting of pictures in the Create div